Frequently Asked Questions about Breastfeeding and our Consultations

 Just because we 'close' at 5pm doesn't mean that you won't be able to reach us until the next business day!
 We often conduct phone consultations and Skype consultations during non-business hours, as well as respond to emails and texts for established clients.

-What is the Difference Between a Private Consultation, a Clinic Consultation, and the Support Group?
+What is the Difference Between a Private Consultation and the Support Group?

 - A private consultation is most appropriate for mothers who desire one-on-one assistance with the lactation consultant and have small to large concerns about their breastfeeding situation.
 Mothers who have attended a private consultation also receive free follow-up by phone, email, or text.